-Stand-alone models are the most economical and certainly what the majority of us grew up with.
+These are the most economical and certainly what the majority of us grew up with.
 The controls sit on a panel at the back of the range.

-Slide in models are a little newer to the market and have the controls at the front of the range for safer access as well as a little lip all around which sits on the counter, minimizing those nasty messes we’ve all seen dripping down the side of the range!
+These are a little newer to the market and have the controls at the front of the range for safer access as well as a little lip all around which sits on the counter, minimizing those nasty messes we’ve all seen dripping down the side of the range!
 These have a sleeker look than their stand-alone cousins and tend to make the space feel larger.
 If small children are part of your household make sure you choose a model with a lock-out feature as the controls are now within reach of little fingers!

 If budget isn’t a huge concern or if you are a serious chef, the pro style are certainly a centerpiece in any kitchen!
 These were designed to give many of the features a commercial restaurant range would have, including higher powered burners and a more industrial look, in a size/safety format that can work in residential settings.

-Electric, Gas or Induction?
+4. Electric, Gas or Induction?

 The newest kid on the block, induction, is picking up speed rapidly.
-Much like gas, it has fast and precise adjustments but also has a strong safety component as the cooktop itself doesn’t really heat up, just the pots.
-This means you can turn a burner on, place your hand on the surface and feel nothing!!
+Much like gas, it has fast and precise adjustments but also has a strong safety component (as the cooktop itself doesn’t really heat up, just the pots).
+This means you can turn a burner on, place your hand on the surface and feel nothing!
 It is also much easier to keep clean as foods don’t burn onto the surface like they would on a standard smooth top surface.
 Just a word of warning though, for clients with medical devices such as pacemakers, check with your doctor before investing in an induction cooktop.

 Ovens are available in both gas and electric, but feedback from most of clients who are serious cooks, is that while they love gas for the cooktop, they would prefer electric for the oven as it seems to keep a more consistent temperature.